-We’ll tackle these questions by first having a look at the relevant building regulations, and then moving onto understanding the basic physics behind the cantilevered structure.
+We’ll tackle these questions by first having a look at the relevant building regulations, and then moving onto understanding the basic physics behind designing and building a cantilevered staircase.
 This is where it gets a bit more technical – but don’t worry – we won’t get carried away with complex equations.
 We’ll only look at deflection and the basic stresses under expected loading conditions, i.e. under every day use.

 To set the scene, let’s imagine a typical London townhouse that is undergoing a substantial refurbishment, and you’ve been given the task to design a cantilevered staircase for it.
 Now, where would you start?

-Well, before we get carried away with the detailed design work, the first thing to do is to familiarise ourselves with the relevant building regulations.
+Well, before we run off to the drawing board, the first thing to do is to familiarise ourselves with the relevant building regulations.
 Below is a table taken from The Building Regulations 2010 K showing the maximum and minimum dimensions for rise and going.
 As we are working on a residential project, we only need to concern ourselves with the regulations related to private stairs.

 Rise is the vertical distance between each step.
 With the above regulations in mind, we can determine how many steps are required to complete our staircase.
-The critical dimension that we need to know first is the difference between finished floor levels, also known as floor-to-floor dimension.
-These are marked as FFL (finished floor level) on the drawings.
+The critical dimension that we need to know first is the difference between finished floor levels – also known as floor-to-floor dimension.
+Floor levels are usually marked as FFL (finished floor level) on the drawings, so we just need to know what the distance is between the two finished floor levels.
 Figure 2 below shows the difference as 2850 mm.

-To work out the number of risers, you need to pick a number that falls within the specified range (150 – 220 mm) and divide the floor-to-floor dimension with that number.
-Remember that we need a whole number here, so round it up to the nearest number if you end up with decimals.
-You can’t have half risers on your staircase.
-So, in this case, 2850 mm was divided by 190 mm, resulting in 15.
-This means that our staircase will have 15 steps, each with a rise of 190 mm.
+To work out the number of risers, we need to pick a number that falls within the specified range (150 – 220mm) and divide the floor-to-floor dimension with that number.
+Remember that we need a whole number here, so we’ll round it up to the nearest number if we end up with decimals.
+We can’t have half risers on our staircase, right?
+So, in this case, we’ll divide 2850mm by 190mm, resulting in 15.
+This means that our staircase will have 15 steps, each with a rise of 190mm.

 Going is the horizontal distance between two stair nosings.
-Again, looking at the values specified by the building code, I’ve chosen to go with 280 mm.
-Usually you would end up trying different values, and then checking what pitch it gives you until you’re happy with the result.
+Again, looking at the values specified by the building code, we’ve chosen to go with 280mm.
+This usually requires trying different values, and then checking what pitch it gives you until you’re happy with the result.
 If the space at landings is limited, then you may need to have a shorter going – i.e. a steeper pitch.
 Landings are the floor areas where the stairs end at the top and bottom that, again, are specified in the building code.
-In this case, we have plenty of space at both landings, so we can stick with 280 mm going to give us the preferred pitch.
+In this case, we have plenty of space at both landings, so we can stick with 280mm going to give us the preferred pitch.

 (15 x 190) / (15 * 280) = 0.68